danilovkiri/dk-go-gophkeeper/README.md

 ```

 Note that command-line arguments are prioritized over environment and JSON config-derived arguments.
 Environment
-variables have, in turn, higher priority that JSON config-derived ones.
+variables have, in turn, higher priority than JSON config-derived ones.

 ### Client